Be a Kestrel Counter

 Our latest survey will allow us to build up a picture of any changes in kestrel numbers over the last 25 years.
 We know that their population in London declined during the 1990s, but the picture over the last decade has been unclear.

-We hope that Kestrel Count will provide us with some useful data; sightings of birds - or even knowledge of where they are not known to be present - are important to help shape actions to further their conservation.
+We hope that Kestrel Count will provide us with some useful data.
+Sightings of birds - or even knowledge of where they are not known to be present - are important to help us shape how we act to conserve and protect them.

 What shape are its wings?
 In flight a kestrels' pointed wings look longer than their bodies; they are thinner than a pigeon's.